 Many have heard this word, but what does it mean?
 It seems there is quite a bit of confusion around it.

 And shincha actually is not just any tea.
-It is quite unusual to hear the word shincha when talking about Gyokuro or Matcha.
-Most often it is used to describe Sencha.
-This is because traditionally Gyokuro and Matcha would be left to rest and mellow for about half a year after processing.
+It is quite unusual to hear the word shincha when talking about gyokuro or matcha.
+Most often it is used to describe sencha and its variations (fukamushicha, kabusecha, etc.).
+This is because traditionally gyokuro and matcha would be left to rest and mellow for about half a year after processing.
 Sencha on the other hand, has been appreciated for its fresh green aroma and taste.
-That is why normally Sencha as shincha is packaged and sold right after it is produced, without putting it into cold long-term storage.
+That is why normally sencha as shincha is packaged and sold right after it is produced, without putting it into cold long-term storage.